 Programs and areas of focus include:

 - NICU initiatives

 - Igniting Impact Together

-On November 15, right before Prematurity Awareness Day (Nov.
-17), March of Dimes released its annual report card.
+On November 16, right before Prematurity Awareness Day (Nov.
+17), March of Dimes releases its annual report card.
 Per its website, “The Report Card offers a comprehensive overview of the health of moms and babies across the U.S. The report grades the U.S. states, Puerto Rico and 100 cities on preterm birth rates, and includes other information such as infant death, social vulnerability, low-risk cesarean births, and state efforts on Medicaid expansion and extension, doula and midwives legislation/policies, among other factors and outlines important policy solutions that can make a difference.”
-Its 2021 Report Card can be found HERE.
+Its 2022 Report Card can be found HERE.